forderud/BatterySimulator/README.md

 ![image](https://github.com/forderud/BatterySimulator/assets/2671400/c98a64a4-1c29-43d8-9376-3feca6ce1130)

 ### Application signalling
 All graphical Windows applications receive a [`WM_POWERBROADCAST`](https://learn.microsoft.com/en-us/windows/win32/power/wm-powerbroadcast) event when the machine transitions between AC and battery power, as well as when suspening or resuming from low-power modes.
 Applications can also call [`GetSystemPowerStatus`](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-getsystempowerstatus) to retrieve details about the power state and aggregated battery charge level.
+Take a look at the `BatteryMonitor` project for sample code.

 ## Implementation details